ezweave/ezweave-monads/README.md

 This will return a new `Either` that either has the output of the `sendEmail` call _or_ an error.

+> [!IMPORTANT]
+> It's not a good idea to drop IO into a monad.
+Because IO has _side-effects_.
+But you can pass or curry IO functions in as arguments _where_ you need them, and use monads to transform and process.

-Now, you should _not_ use IO here so let's instead go back and revisit `getUserEmail`, because now we can use `cata` to clean it up!
+Now, since you know you should _not_ use IO here let's go back and revisit `getUserEmail`, because now we can use `cata` to clean it up!

 ```ts
 const getUserEmail = (json: string): Either<Error, string> =>